francescoluca/letterboxd-to-uwufufu/README.md

    ```bash
    python letterboxdToUwufufu.py path/to/watched.csv
    ```

-3. Enter your UwUFUFU email and password securely when prompted.
+3. Enter your OMDb API key (if not already configured) and your UwUFUFU credentials securely when prompted.

-4. Once completed, head over to UwUFUFU, find your newly created draft tournament, and publish it!
+5. Once completed, head over to UwUFUFU, find your newly created draft tournament, and publish it!

 ## Find a bug?